 Each summer, the station offers three concurrent upper-division field biology courses.
 The summer session is three weeks in length and begins the week immediately following spring graduation ceremonies.
 Each four-credit course satisfies an upper-division lecture-laboratory elective.

 The Missouri Ozarks provide an abundance of research and recreational opportunities.
 Float trips are possible on Huzzah Creek, Courtois Creek and the Meramec River.
-The Current and Jack's Fork Rivers, part of the Ozark National Scenic Riverways, are a one-hour drive south of the Station.
+The Current and Jack's Fork rivers, part of the Ozark National Scenic Riverways, are a one-hour drive south of the station.
 Numerous state parks, conservation and wilderness areas are nearby, providing field trip destinations and recreational opportunities including hiking, camping, fishing, mountain biking and spelunking.

 Reis Biological Station can accommodate several concurrent classes and research projects.

 The research building contains an air-conditioned lab and classroom.
-The lab is equipped with Mac and Windows-based computers, balances, fume hood, pH meters, dissolved oxygen meters and other useful scientific instruments.
+The lab is equipped with Mac and Windows-based computers, balances, a fume hood, pH meters, dissolved oxygen meters and other useful scientific instruments.
 A wide array of equipment for field work — from plankton nets to light traps — is also available.
-The classroom has both dissecting and phase contrast microscopes, a plant dryer and small herbarium.
+The classroom has both dissecting and phase contrast microscopes, a plant dryer and a small herbarium.
 Classes are also taught in an open-air shelter during warmer summer months.

 Eight canoes, two john-boats with 50-hp outboard motors and trailers provide access to a variety of aquatic habitats for classes, research and recreation.